 As indicated above, the employer must present an annual report to the health and safety committee setting out the overall health and safety situation, as well as a plan for prevention and protection in the following year.
 As well as going to the health and safety committee, this should also be sent to the labour inspectorate.
 The employer must also inform the committee about measures relating to first aid, fire fighting and evacuation.

-Where the employer chooses not to accept the proposals of the health and safety committee, he or she must justify this refusal and the justification must be noted in the minutes of the meeting.
+Where the employer chooses not to accept the proposals of the health and safety committee, he or she must justify this refusal, and the justification must be noted in the minutes of the meeting.

 Frequency of meetings